Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-02-01-starting-jquery.md

 ## The jQuery Object

 jQuery works from a simple idea that all elements should be easily accessible and manipulatable.
 To accomplish this, jQuery utilizes a CSS-like selection process for elements.
 To select an element, a developer needs to pass CSS-like selections to the jQuery selector.
-The jQuery selector is `$()`, with the CSS selectors being placed within, typically in quotes.
+The jQuery selector is `$()`, with the CSS selectors being placed within double quotes.

 For example, to select all of the `h1` elements on a page, a developer would call the following;